 Below is a list of healthy suggestions you can use.
 Add your own based on your child’s allergies and tastes.
 Our suggestions will include lots of whole, real foods loaded with nutrients to keep your family healthy.

-Print the list off and post on your refrigerator or in your pantry to make it easy for your kids to know what the healthy choices are.
+Print this list off and post on your refrigerator or in your pantry to make it easy for your kids to know what the healthy choices are.
 This makes it easy for you, or your kids, to make the healthy choices when it’s time to pack the lunch.

 3. Important to Have Healthy Protein and Healthy Fats